Home

 Cherries and Peaches In The Lake Winnipesaukee Area

 I just found a place where you can pick your own cherries and peaches!
 Usually, you can find a place to pick all the other fruit but never cherries and peaches.
-Check out Butternut Farm in Farmington.
-They are family oriented, offer top quality fruit, great New England atmosphere and easy picking conditions.
-I plan on checking them out this summer.

 Black Raspberries In The Lake Winnipesaukee Area